What is the Function of Transformer?

 • Voltage Regulation: Transformers can help maintain a stable voltage level even when the load or power source fluctuates.

 The function of a transformer is to convert AC and adjust voltage levels to ensure efficient, safe, and reliable transmission of electrical energy.
-By utilizing the principles of electromagnetic induction and incorporating different types of transformers, electrical systems can achieve optimal performance and meet the diverse needs of modern society.
-Whether it’s increasing the voltage for long-distance transmission or decreasing it for safe usage in homes and businesses, transformers play a pivotal role in the electrical landscape.
+By utilizing the principles of electromagnetic induction and incorporating different types, electrical systems can achieve optimal performance and meet the diverse needs of modern society.
+Whether it’s increasing the voltage for long-distance transmission or decreasing it for safe usage in homes and businesses, they play a pivotal role in the electrical landscape.